Patch-Based Binary Segmentation

 In this tutorial, we demonstrated patch-based training and evaluation for 3D medical image segmentation:

 Training: 1.
 PatchConfig: Centralized configuration for patch size, sampling, and inference parameters 2.
 MedPatchDataLoaders: Memory-efficient lazy loading with TorchIO Queue 3.
-Transforms: normalization on the config (applied to the full volume) plus patch_tfms (training augmentation) 4.
-AccumulatedDice: nnU-Net-style accumulated metric for patch-level validation 5. store_patch_variables(): Save configuration for inference consistency
+Transforms: Full-volume normalization plus patch-only training augmentation 4.
+AccumulatedDice: nnU-Net-style accumulated validation metric 5.
+Safe artifacts: MLflow retains .pth checkpoints and adds strict-loadable .safetensors; no new Learner pickle is written

 Evaluation: 6. patch_inference(): Batch sliding-window inference with NIfTI output 7.
-Metrics: DSC, HD95, Sensitivity, LDR, RVE
+Complete config: preprocessing, padding_mode, binary_threshold, and output decoding are serialized explicitly

 mlflow_ui.stop()